ronoaldo/swgoh/README.md

 # swgoh.gg crawler and CLI tool

-For Star Wars Galaxy of Heroes players and tech savvy, tools provided in this reposity allows them to crawl and use their data synced to https://swgoh.gg website.
+For Star Wars Galaxy of Heroes players and tech savvy, tools provided in this repository allows them to crawl and use their data synced to the https://swgoh.gg website.

 ## API for Go lang

-A package that crawls and fetch data is available at
+A package that crawls and fetches data is available at

 	ronoaldo.gopkg.net/swgoh/swgohgg